tebl/C64-Joystick-Adapter/software/arduino/The64Genesis/README.md

 #define RAPID_FIRE_PERIOD_OFF 40
 ```

 **NB!** Note that you'll have to recompile and upload the new version of the firmware every time you make changes to it.
+There's no magic wireless version, unfortunately.
+I might add a way of storing the settings in the Arduino EEPROM, but I'm not sure the world needs another adapter with 30-page listing of incantations needed to change a setting - you have the code so you can change what you want.

 # Design caveats
 I don't know of a way that the mini can support more than one controller this way, so with this firmware only Port 2 will be active.
 Comment out the SWAP_PORTS line in *settings.h* if you want to plug your Sega Mega Drive controller into port 1 instead.
 The firmware will function as normal with only a 3-button Sega Master System controller, but in order to navigate all the features of The64 Mini you'll want a 6-button controller.